Ukrainians in US mobilize to help 100,000 expected refugees | WTOP News

 “No refugee is waiting for you to be ready for them,” said Eduard Kislyanka, senior pastor at the House of Bread church near Sacramento, which has been sending teams of people to Poland and preparing dozens of its member families to house people arriving in California.

-Since the war began in late February an estimated 3.6 million people have fled Ukraine and millions more have been displaced within the country.
+Since the war began in late February over 4 million people are estimated to have fled Ukraine and millions more have been displaced within the country.
 President Joe Biden said last week that the U.S. would admit up to 100,000 Ukrainian refugees and provide $1 billion in humanitarian assistance to countries affected by the exodus.

 The federal government has yet to provide a timeline for refugee resettlement — often a lengthy process — or details on where refugees will be resettled.
 It’s unlikely the United States will see a massive influx of Ukrainians on charter and military flights like happened with Afghan refugees last year.